johnfertitta/csgo/README.md

 The nade practice config is to help use nades, it removes all bots, binds "n" to noclip, binds "p" to give nades.
 Use by typing "exec nadepractice" into the console

+# Nade Script

+nadescript.cfg executes the [nadetraining script](/scripts/vscripts/nadetraining.nut), it allows you to save nades so all others will follow the same path.
+Useful for pop flash training.
+Credit: https://github.com/s-ol/csgo-vscripts

 # Specs #

 * AMD - Ryzen 7 1700 @ 3.75 ghz